 And a bonus…

-That’s the top 10 universities in Paris, but as a bonus extra, you might also want to check out Université Paris Dauphine (ranked 358= in the world), a multidisciplinary institution which specializes in subjects such as economics, math, business, IT, law and the social sciences.
+That’s the top 10 universities in Paris, but you might also want to consider Université Paris Dauphineamong your list of places to study in Paris, currently ranked at 367th in the world.
+Université Paris Dauphine is a multidisciplinary institution which specializes in subjects such as economics, math, business, IT, law and the social sciences.

 The university has three campuses in central Paris; the main campus is located in Porte Dauphine near the famous Arc de Triomphe and hosts 8,500 students and a faculty of 500 teachers.
 There is also a small school of journalism and one business center in the heart of the Parisian business district, La Defense.
-Proclaiming a “resolutely international outlook”, the university can boast that 50% of its PhD students are international along with 30% of its student population as a whole.
+Proclaiming a “resolutely international outlook”, Université Paris Dauphine boasts a student body comprised of 30% international students, with half of all PhD students being international.

 Note: This article was originally published in November 2013.
 It was updated in November 2014 to incorporate the latest QS World University Rankings.